 GBSP Centre Corp. is a unique joint venture between Soulpepper Theatre Company and George Brown College, formed to manage the Young Centre for the Performing Arts (together GBSP Centre Corp. and the Young Centre for the Performing Arts shall be referred to as the “Centre”).
 Designed by Thomas Payne of Toronto’s internationally renowned Kuwabara Payne McKenna Blumberg Architects, the facility is located in Toronto’s Distillery Historic District, and features 46,000 square feet of combined heritage and contemporary architecture with five flexible performance spaces, ranging in size from 80 to 300 seats; numerous rehearsal studios, classrooms, administrative offices and a central atrium with café/bar.

-The Centre is committed to treating all people in a way that allows them to maintain their dignity and independence.
+The Centre is continuously reviewing the procedures and structural upgrades necessary to commit to a more accessible future.
+We are committed to treating all people in a way that allows them to maintain their dignity and independence.
 We recognize the importance of making goods and services accessible to people with disabilities.
 We are committed to providing excellent customer service and a respectful, welcoming, and inclusive environment to all individuals who use our goods and services.
 We strive to meet the needs of people with disabilities in a timely manner, and to do so by: a) preventing and removing barriers to accessibility, and b) meeting accessibility requirements set out in the Accessibility for Ontarians with Disabilities Act, 2005 (the “Act”) and Ontario Regulation 429/07 (the “Customer Service Standard”).
 To assist us in adhering to our commitment, the Centre has developed and set out below our policies, practices and procedures for the provision of goods or services to people with disabilities (the “Policy”).
 The Policy is guided by the following principles prescribed by the Customer Service Standard:

 - The Centre will communicate and provide goods and services in a manner that takes into account a person’s disabilities and needs, and respects the dignity and independence of people with disabilities;